The holidays are nearly here, and that means one thing: indulgence!

 At its root, Chinese medicine is a system of balance.
 Because of this, it allows for change, shifts, and occasional indulgences.
 Here are a few healthy lifestyle tips and habits that will keep you feeling great all season long:

+- Fill your plate with the rainbow.
 If you focus most of your holiday diet on eating colorful, nutritious vegetables and fruits, you will have plenty of room to enjoy a holiday treat or two.
 The key here is moderation.

+- Make healthy swaps.
 Instead of feeling completely deprived or completely indulgent, take the middle road by making healthy swaps with a few of your favorite holiday recipes.

+- Eat lots of herbs and spices.
 Most herbs and spices are highly aromatic and support the digestive system in processing food.
 Herbs and spices are packed with vitamins, minerals, and powerful antioxidants.
 Plus, these flavor-boosters will allow you to use less salt in your cooking, which is extremely helpful to reduce bloating and excess water weight.
 Some of the best digestion-enhancing herbs and spices are cinnamon, ginger, peppercorns, fennel, anise, and mint.

+- Rebound with balance.
 Did you go overboard?
 Not to worry.
 Bring your body back to balance by eating clean and incorporating foods that help fight bloating.
 Try having a citrus fruit for a snack, lemon water, or enjoying a warm cup of digestion-promoting tea.
 Take an extra-long walk and stay hydrated.

+- Go slow.
 Chinese medicine always recommends mindful eating but during the holidays it’s even more important!
 Stop and enjoy your meals.
 Avoid eating on the run or working/reading/scrolling social media during your meals.
 Chew your food thoroughly and take a break between bites.
 If possible, have a 10-minute break after your meal to quietly relax and digest.